, ,

 Nature cover: AI-guided intution

-SMRI Director Geordie Williamson and a team of mathematicians from Oxford University have collaborated with AI lab DeepMind, using machine learning to help prove or suggest new mathematical theorems.
+SMRI Director Geordie Williamson and a team of mathematicians from Oxford University collaborated with AI lab DeepMind, using machine learning to help prove or suggest new mathematical theorems.
 This is one of the first examples where machine learning has been used to guide human intuition on decades-old problems.
 The results were published in the preeminent journal Nature in December 2021.
 Watch our interview with Geordie explaining what happens when mathematical intuition meets AI.

 Geordie applied the power of DeepMind’s AI processes to explore conjectures in representation theory, a branch of pure mathematics.
 This has brought him closer to proving a conjecture concerning deep symmetry in higher dimensional algebra, which has been unsolved for 40 years.